fernandopalafox/fernandopalafox.github.io/content/writing/truth.md

 Or perhaps you're agreeable and avoid conflicts at all costs because you're afraid of rejection.

 We all have faults, vices and bad habits.
-Some are easy to recognize, but some are so scary, and so directly against who you're "supposed" to be, that you spend a monumental amount of energy pretending they don't exist.
+Some are easy to recognize, but some are so scary, and go so directly against who you're "supposed" to be, that you spend a monumental amount of energy pretending they don't exist.
 But in a war against yourself, you'll never win.
 And the only way to become the best version of yourself is by surrendering yourself to the truth, letting go of identity, and accepting your shadow.
 And when you do, perhaps you'll find an immense source of power you never knew you had.